• Skip to primary navigation

 • Line muffin pan with liners.

-• In a medium bowl, combine the flours, baking soda, ginger, cinnamon, cloves, and salt.
+• In a large bowl, combine the flours, baking soda, ginger, cinnamon, cloves, and salt.
 Set aside.

 • In a second bowl, add the oil, egg, brown sugar, molasses and coffee.
 Whisk until everything is well blended.